BelmaDedic/be_and_fe_task/README.md

 This will automatically run client and backend (backend is on port 5000, client is on port 3000).
 Whole application is on port 3001.

-Note: If you make some changes on client side you can run "npx prettier --write ." to make pretty code.
+Note: If you make some changes on code you can run "npx prettier --write ." in root of project to make pretty code.